18520339/facebook-data-extraction/README.md

 &#10153; Learn more about general information of above methods from this [site](https://whatismyipaddress.com/hide-ip)

 **IMPORTANT**: Nothing above is absolutely safe and secure. *Carefulness is never excessive*.
-You will need to do further research about them if you want more secure to your data & your privacy
+You will need to do further research about them if you want more secure to your data & privacy

 ## Overview the scripts